hans/obsidian-citation-plugin/README.md

 ## Setup

 You can install this plugin via the Obsidian "Third-party plugin interface."
 It requires Obsidian 0.9.20 or higher.
+After installing, toggle the plugin on under "Third-party plugin interface."

 Once the plugin is installed, you must provide it with a bibliography file: